hapijs/hapi/docs/API.md

         - `staleTimeout` - number of milliseconds to wait before checking if an item is stale.
 <p></p>
     - `auth` - authentication configuration (more information is available in [Server authentication](#server-authentication)):
         - `mode` - the authentication mode.
-Defaults to `required` if a server authentication strategy is configured, otherwise defaults to no authentication.
+Defaults to `'required'` if a server authentication strategy is configured, otherwise defaults to no authentication.
 Available values:
-            - `required` - authentication is required.
+            - `'required'` - authentication is required.
-            - `optional` - authentication is optional (must be valid if present).
+            - `'optional'` - authentication is optional (must be valid if present).
-            - `try` - same as `optional` but allows for invalid authentication.
+            - `'try'` - same as `'optional'` but allows for invalid authentication.
         - `tos` - minimum terms-of-service version required (uses the [semver](https://npmjs.org/package/semver) module).
 If defined, the authentication credentials object must include a `tos` key which satisfies this requirement.
 Defaults to `false` which means no validation.
         - `scope` - required application scope.
 A scope string which must be included in the authentication credentials object in `scope` which is